rios0rios0/terra/README.md

 ## TODO
 - Ensure the newest dependencies when Terraform and Terragrunt are installed with the previous versions
 - Forward unknown flags to Terraform and Terragrunt
+- It's not deleting all cache directories, some of them are still there
+- Add the feature to read the env variable and set terraform workspace